If I traveled back in time to 2015 and asked you about CBD, would you have any idea what I was talking about? How about 10 years ago?

 Get yourself a cannabinoid that can do both: CBD

 CBD, the common nickname for the phytocannabinoid cannabidiol (can-uh-bid-eye’-uhl), is a special kind of cannabinoid.
 Most phytocannabinoids either act to stimulate or to calm the ECS, but CBD can do both.
-CBD is a modulator, or adaptogen, meaning it’s able to do whatever is needed to bring the system into balance.
+CBD is a modulator, acting similarly to an adaptogen, meaning it’s able to do whatever is needed to bring the system into balance.

 Like the little internal fairy godmother it is, CBD can go into the body and help grant a boost to the parts of the body that seem to be lacking or sleepy, while also offering some calm to the places that may be a bit overstimulated.